flaxsearch/flaxcode/src/docs/hacking.rst

 generate an `API reference`_ (see the comments in the file epydoc.conf for how to do this).
 This is more of an overview and will hopefully help readers to understand how it all fits together.
-This document tries to avoid things that are (or should be) in the end user documentation, so we assume that readers already know the basics of how the software works from the user's point of view.
+This document tries to avoid things that are (or should be) in the end user or api documentation, so we assume that readers already know the basics of how the software works from the user's point of view.

-Some of this document has been taken from pages that lived on the wiki_, to avoid duplication and inconsistencies those pages have be replaced with a message referencing this document.
+Some of this document has been taken from pages that lived on the wiki_, to avoid duplication and inconsistencies those pages have been removed, but are still accessible via subversion.

 .. _`API reference`: ./api/index.html
 .. _wiki: http://code.google.com/p/flaxcode/w/list